FlowFuse/website/src/handbook/customer/marketing/webinars.md

 | `date` | The date that the webinar will take place
 | `time` | The time that the webinar will take place, in both GMT & ET
 | `duration` | How long, in minutes with the webinar last for
-| `hosts` | A list of the webinar hosts, the names need to be formatted inline with the file names found [here](https://github.com/FlowFuse/website/tree/main/src/_data/team)
+| `hosts` | A list of the webinar hosts, the names need to be formatted inline with the file names found [here](https://github.com/FlowFuse/website/tree/main/src/_data/team).
+If they're not part of the FlowFuse team, then you can find a list of guests in [here](https://github.com/FlowFuse/website/tree/main/src/_data/guests), feel free to add any guest you need and remember to add the headshot image in the images/team [folder](https://github.com/FlowFuse/website/tree/main/src/images/team) following the same name convention as the rest of the files.
 | `hubspot.formId` | The formId from HubSpot to handle the event registration

 ### Example